FT-Autonomous/ft_docs_2.0/README.md

 (MAKE SURE TO GIT PULL BEFORE DOING ANYTHING)

-Once you make a document in any of the folders or make a new folder, make sure to reference them in the mkdocs.yml file as only then you will be able to see it locally or live through github once you push.
+Once you make a document in any of the folders or make a new folder, make sure to **reference** them in the **mkdocs.yml** file as only then you will be able to see it locally or live through github once you push.

+I would recommend to use **pull requests** for me to review the changes and to ensure it does not break the website.